c6o/docs/content/tutorials/core.md

 You can debug your code by attaching the debugger to port 9339 and this will allow you to set breakpoints in the leaf service in the file `./packages/leaf/index.js`

-> ![NOTE]
+> [!NOTE]
 > if you would like to add a teleport and run the sample-project-leaf service locally, use
 > `czctl teleport namespace sample-project --exclude orig-sample-project-leaf sample-project-leaf`
 > This will allow you to listen to port 3010 locally since the cluster-based service will not be using your local leaf service port.

 ## Core Tutorial